ritvik-personal/HousePlacer/README.md

 To exit the manager dashboard/account at any point, the user can select the "Logout" button on their taskbar, which would return them to our start/registration page.

+Omissions and Status of Bugs:
+It should be noted that our code does not contain any bugs across the functionality that we were able to cover for the final submission.
+However, we do have some omissions from our SRS that we would hopefully like to implement at some point in the future:

+1 - Being able to archive properties on the manager dashboard.
+When a property is no longer vacant, but has only been leased out for around 6 months - 1 year, instead of having to delete it, the manager should be able to archive it.
+This functionality removes it from the marketplace, but keeps it in the manager view, within a different section, titled "Archived".

+2 - Being able to report a property for fraudulent activity from the student view.
+For example, if a student has an issue with a property, like the manager seems suspicious, there should be a button included on the card view that opens a report dialog.
+The report dialog should include space for the student to include information as to why they would like to report that specific property.
+Upon submission, that report should go be sent to an administrator email for review.